The Italian Unification and the Risorgimento

 In 1870, the Kingdom of Italy achieved a significant milestone with the annexation of the Papal States, marking a key moment in the Italian Unification process.
 This event solidified Italy’s territorial integrity and consolidated power under the new Kingdom.

-See also The Black and Tans and the Bloody Sunday
+See also The Norwegian Parliament and the Liberal Reforms

 This annexation put an end to the temporal rule of the Pope over central Italy, integrating regions like Rome and surrounding territories into the unified Kingdom of Italy.
 The Papal States had long been a significant obstacle to Italian unification due to their strategic position and historical prominence.